 - Are they sleeping close to each other?

-What Causes Death
+What Causes Death in Puppies?

 There are many medical conditions that can cause puppies to die.
 Puppy fading syndrome can cause puppies to die from when they are born up until they are nine weeks old.
 According to Hilltop Veterinary Hospital, the syndrome might be caused by:

 - Puppies being too hot or too cold

-- Physical defects of the puppy
+- Physical defects

 If you notice anything of concern, take your dog and litter to your veterinarian.

 Also, watch the mother's interactions and take note if there are any abnormal behaviors.
 Sleep near the litter for the first few days.
-This way if you hear any muffled cries, you can go to the rescue.
+This way, if you hear any muffled cries, you can go to the rescue.

 Why Would She Do It?

-Dogs may at times accidentally kill their puppies by crushing them or smothering them.
+Dogs may at times accidentally kill their puppies accidentally by crushing them or smothering them.
 Not all have the instinct to nose the puppies to the center of the whelping box for safety.

 Killing Sick Puppies